mmesiti/Recorder.jl/README.md

      - to add `MPI` initialization/finalization calls if necessary;
      - to add scatter/gather steps for the input/output arguments if necessary;

-6. Check the tests:
+5. Run the genetated scripts (optionally amended):
    1. Check that the tests pass
    2. Check that if you modify the function under test the tests do not pass any more
    3. Restore the original state of the function

-7. After the regression tests have been created and work as intended, restore the source files of the package to their original state.
+6. After the regression tests have been created and work as intended, restore the source files of the package to their original state before the instrumentation.

-8. Then recover the state of `Project.toml` and of the `Manifest.toml` as they were, from the backup
+8. Then restore the state of `Project.toml` and of the `Manifest.toml` as they were before the instrumentation from the backup.

 9. Verify that there is no mention of `Recorder` in the project.

 ### Record selectively
 In the case where the function we want to record